ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 Before we begin, you'll need to install two key components that will replace the functionality that was in Brave with an IPFS stack that will still work in Brave, but also in most other browsers.

-- [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) is a full node application that runs on your computer, managing your IPFS repository and providing a graphical interface for IPFS operations.
+- [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) is a full node application that runs [Kubo](https://github.com/ipfs/kubo/) on your computer, managing your IPFS repository and providing a graphical interface for IPFS operations.
 Download IPFS Desktop by following the [install guide here](https://docs.ipfs.tech/install/ipfs-desktop/#install-instructions).
 Choose the appropriate version for your operating system ([Windows](https://docs.ipfs.tech/install/ipfs-desktop/#windows), [macOS](https://docs.ipfs.tech/install/ipfs-desktop/#macos), or [Linux](https://docs.ipfs.tech/install/ipfs-desktop/#ubuntu)) and follow the installation instructions.
 - [IPFS Companion](https://docs.ipfs.tech/install/ipfs-companion/) is a browser extension that allows you to interact with IPFS content directly from your web browser, load it from your local IPFS node, and keep provisional support for `ipfs://` and `ipns://` in address bar.
 The easiest way to install IPFS Companion is through your browser's specific [extensions and add-ons store](https://docs.ipfs.tech/install/ipfs-companion/#install).

 ## Moving the Brave IPFS Repository

 The IPFS repository, often referred to as `$IPFS_PATH` (aka `.ipfs`), contains all your IPFS data, IPNS keys, and PeerID identify of your IPFS node.
-Brave used the same repository format as Kubo, making migration to IPFS Desktop relatively easy.
+Brave's IPFS Node used the same repository format as Kubo, making migration to IPFS Desktop relatively easy.

 If you did not use IPFS Desktop before, you can simply swap `.ipfs` created by IPFS Desktop with the one from your Brave node.
 This is the simplest way of migrating your node, all data, pins, IPNS keys, addresses and PeerID will remain the same and IPNS publishing will continue working.